 So in the new world, you’d spend a chunk of your week creating content for your page, for your audience, but then have to pay Facecrook to have it seen by the very audience you’d spent so long building.
 But by this point, as you’d invested so much of your efforts into it, probably killing off your own website’s organic audience while you were at it (if you even had bothered creating one in the first place, because, you know, why bother when you’ve got Facehook?!), you part with the cash and hope for the best (want a long read about my ventures into Facebook advertising?
 Go here – ‘Facebook advertising – something smells‘).

 And when Zuckerbook acquired Instagram, that plan only deepened and the ecosystem became even more enclosed.

-Last week I set my pages to delete, bombed the Page’s app from my phone and removed FB link icons from this website.
+Last week I set my pages to delete, and bombed the Page’s app from my phone.

 I’d simply had enough of being played and Mr Starr’s article was probably the catalyst I needed to make the call.
 In a world where I have only limited time to do too much already, the proposition of spending, giving, my time and efforts to something that gives nothing in return just seemed a little mad.
 If anything, the lack of return for my efforts made me nothing but anxious; which no matter how you look at it seems like a bunk exchange.